 A Cloud Edge L2TP VPN allows remote users to establish secure connections to the internal company network over a public network such as the Internet.

-Cloud Edge uses the L2TP tunneling protocol to set up a point-to-point connection between the client and the Cloud Edge appliance.
+Cloud Edge uses the L2TP tunneling protocol to set up a point-to-point connection between the client and the Cloud Edge gateway.
 Security is ensured by encrypting the L2TP packets using IPsec before transporting the data to the end point over the L2TP tunnel.
 L2TP creates the VPN tunnel, and this tunnel is used to transfer IPsec encoded data.
 Think of L2TP as the process that builds a tunnel, and IPsec packets as trucks that carry the encrypted data along the tunnel.